Rosa María Payá: 2013

 In March 2013, Payá addressed the UN Human Rights Council, criticizing the Cuban government for its failure to allow a plebiscite on basic freedoms.
 When she went on to state that her father's death, contrary to the official Cuban line, was not accidental, the Cuban delegate, Juan Quintanilla, began to bang on his desk.
 He called Payá a “mercenary” and asked the president of the UNHRC to silence her.
 The US member spoke up for Payá, while the representatives of China, Russia, Pakistan, Nicaragua, and Belarus supported Cuba.
 Payá, after being allowed to continue, urged the UN to independently investigate her father's death and asked: “When will the people of Cuba finally enjoy basic democracy and fundamental freedoms?”
 Quintanilla again called her a “mercenary” and a tool of the US government, and accused her of “aggression against [her] own people.”

 In a March 2013 interview with Cubanet, she discussed her efforts to persuade the United Nations to investigate her father's death, her speech at the HRC, her recent meetings with representatives of various European governments, and her dismay at the solidarity of Spanish socialist politicians with the Cuban government.
 Asked about Raul Castro's “reforms,” she accused the regime of trying “to sell an image of openness” without actually effecting meaningful change.
 The reforms themselves, she maintained, were “a mechanism of control,” having been framed not as rights but as “a concession by the government.”

-In April 2013, Payá returned briefly to Cuba after two months' absence.

 Payá wrote in July 2013 about detention centers in the Bahamas where Cuban refugees were undergoing “systematic abuses.”